juspay/services-flake/doc/llm.md

     -   To change this location, edit the `dataDir` option in `flake.nix`
 2.  **Model management**:
     -   By default, the [`phi3`] model is automatically downloaded
-    -   To change or add models: a.
-Edit the `models` option in `flake.nix` b.
+    -   To change or add [more models](https://ollama.com/library): a.
+Edit the `models` option in `flake.nix`, or b.
 Use the open-webui interface to download additional models.

 [`phi3`]: https://ollama.com/library/phi3
 [source]: https://github.com/juspay/services-flake/tree/main/example/llm